-Advanced technologies (e.g. AI, machine learning) are slowly permeating the real estate industry allowing owner/operators, investors, agents/brokers and other end-users of real estate to operate in a more efficient real estate marketplace.
+Advanced technologies (e.g. AI, machine learning) are slowly permeating the real estate industry which is allowing owner/operators, investors, agents/brokers and other end-users of real estate to operate in a more efficient real estate marketplace.
 Consumers who are searching for their “dream-home” can use PropTech applications to review customized floor plans of home models, ideally in 3D.
-Owner/operators who seek to push NOI for their portfolio are now taking a data-first approach to manage operational workflows such as energy management, maintenance &repairs as well as CapEx forecasting.
+Owner/operators who seek to push NOI for their portfolio are now taking a data-first approach to manage operational workflows such as energy management, maintenance & repairs as well as CapEx forecasting.
 Other PropTech applications are leveraging big data to analyze locations and properties in a specific real estate market, while providing advanced information about specific properties.
-There many other PropTech start-ups that are pushing the real estate market to new heights.
-Nonetheless, we are still in the early innings.
+While there are many other PropTech start-ups that are pushing the real estate market to new heights, we are still in the early innings.

 5:00 PM | REGISTRATION & CHECK-IN

 Patrick Nessenthaler, CFA, CAIA, Vice President, Real Estate Industries – Institutional Markets, MUFG

 5:35 PM | KEYNOTE ADDRESS

 Andrea Jang, COO, Ackman-Ziff